Marcelobbr/thesis/README.md

 │   ├── ...
 └── README.md

-2 directories, 8 files
+3 directories, 363 files

 ```
 ## Detailed Structure
 It is important to emphasize that the aim of this project is to develop a visualization solution for topic modeling.
 The results from a previous topic modeling project were used here.
 But if you want to follow the role process, from data gathering to data visualization, I'm going to detach the preprocessing and topic modeling part from the visualization part.
 ### Notebooks
 #### Preprocessing and topic modeling
-All the listed notebooks in this section were build during a previous project located at the following repository:
+All the listed notebooks in this section were built during a previous project located at the following repository:

 * https://github.com/rsouza/text-learning-tools

 It is noteworthy that the first 2 notebooks used data that is not available for public access.
-In spite of that, the topic modeling and visualization steps, which are the most important for this project, use data stored on SQLITE database.
+In spite of that, the topic modeling and visualization steps, which are the most important for this project, use data stored on SQLite database.
 * 01-tesseract_ocr.ipynb: It transform image files (.tif) into text files (.txt) by applying Optical Character Recognition with the program Tesseract.
 * 02-text_processing.ipynb: It does data cleansing operations, mainly with regular expressions.
-* 03-build_sql_database_docs.ipynb: it stores .txt files of each document into SQLITE.
+* 03-build_sql_database_docs.ipynb: it stores .txt files of each document into SQLite.
 * 04.1-clustering_lda_test_models.ipynb: It creates various different versions of topic modeling and saves each.
-* 04.2-clustering_lda_doc_topics_sql.ipynb: It stores topic modeling results into SQLITE
+* 04.2-clustering_lda_doc_topics_sql.ipynb: It stores topic modeling results into SQLite
 * 05-doc_entities_person_extract_and_store.ipynb: It applies entity recognition tool (Palavras) to extract data about people ocurrences in documents and stores the data into SQLITE.
 #### Visualization
 * 06.1-thesis-vis.ipynb: This is the main file which prepares the data for visualization by building a series of json files which are imported by the Observable notebook for D3.